mxpiotrowski/pandoc-lecturenotes/sample.md

 ![fit](graphics/image1.jpg)
 :::

 Multiple Background Images.
-Deckset doesn’t require that each image is a separate paragraph, but this is the same issue as with multiple per slide commands—so, for Pandoc, insert a newline between them.
+Deckset doesn’t require that each image is a separate paragraph, but this is the same issue as with multiple per-slide commands—so, for Pandoc, insert a newline between them.

-Also, this doesn’t easily convert to LaTeX or ms—this is essentially the same problem as with multiple columns.
+Also, this does not easily convert to LaTeX or ms—this is essentially the same problem as with multiple columns.

 ::: slide
 ![](graphics/image1.jpg)